Self drive day outings

 To view this evidence from the distant past, several geological way-points (Geo-sites) have been established along the route, where you can safely park your vehicle and admire the view and the geological formations.
 Give yourself at least a day to view and appreciate this unique record.

-An informative book describing the various Geo-sites is available from the Barberton Tourist Office or from local hospitality establishments.
+An informative book describing the various Geo-sites is available from the Barberton Tourist Office on Market Square or from local hospitality establishments.

-Known officially as the Barberton Makhonjwa (after the mountains behind Barberton) Geo-trail, this self-drive route is a 38 km exploration of ancient rock formations that date from the Archaean period, more than three billion years ago.
-These are no ordinary rocks.
-The discovery on the mountains behind Barberton has become known as ‘the history of our planet cast in stone’.
+Known as the Barberton Makhonjwa Geo-trail, this self-drive route is a 38 km exploration of ancient rock formations that date from the Archaean period, more than three billion years ago.

 There are very few places on earth where rocks of the Archaean period are visible.
 Every other site is so far removed from civilization, on desolate back roads, as to be unreachable.
 But in Barberton they are right next to the road, you have only to get out of your car to see them.